-Despite this fact, the government’s decision to legalise cannabis for medical purposes marks a significant shift in opinion.
-Many Lebanese politicians have publicly endorsed medicinal cannabis, and in July 2018, Raed Khoury, the Economy Minister, even stated that Lebanon’s cannabis was “one of the best in the world.”
+However, it seemed like the move to legalise cannabis for medical purposes would happen in the near future.
+Many Lebanese politicians publicly endorsed medicinal cannabis, and in July 2018, Raed Khoury, the Economy Minister, even stated that Lebanon’s cannabis was “one of the best in the world.”

 Industrial hemp in Lebanon